 Music: In Music Class 9 we use singing games, dancing games, and sing-alongs to create music together.
 We explore physically the steady beat, how the beat relates to rhythm, and how beat and rhythm relate to melody in a naturally organic progression.
 The material we use incorporates aspects of the students’ Main Lesson blocks.
 Emphasis is on creative expression and musical exploration, where everyone participates together in the creation of beautiful music.
 Rythmic and Melodic Notation are explored in a fun, organic way that relates to the Feeling Life of the music rather than the Intellectual, and we will compose our own songs.
 We incporporate Intermediate Recorder into our musical explorations (many students have already been playing recorder at this age, and I take that into account as I incorporate complete beginners with those who have some recorder skills, so that we can all progress together).
 We will also, a little later in the year, introduce Beginning Ukelele!

-English: In Tenth Grade English, students study the history of the English language and poetry and write their own poetry in the Poetry block.
-They also do a close study of Homer's epic poem, The Odyssey.
-In the Environmental Literature main lesson, they read a variety of nature writing and respond in reflections, essays and creative work.
+English: In Tenth Grade English, students study the history of the English language and drama and poetry in their Drama and Poetry block.
+They also do a close study of Homer's epic poem, The Odyssey and read the novel, Siddhartha by Herman Hesse.

 Eurythmy Inspired Movement: The theme for first grade is “Discovery.”
 In this class we use eurythmy gestures through seasonal storytelling and imagination which help in the discovery and building of the will-forces.
 Along with contraction and expansion, polar contrasts, and rhythmical principles, we will also work with geometric forms and basic copper rod exercises and activities.